Skip to content

 zkmcu

 Yeah so the API is pretty much three crates, one function each.
-Pull in wichever one you need, hand it bytes, check the bool.
+Pull in whichever one you need, hand it bytes, check the bool.

 use zkmcu_verifier::verify_bytes; // BN254 / EIP-197